 The idea is really to use your curtains and blinds to lock in the heat when you want to, block it out when you need to and allow precious sunlight to filter in and offer you the benefit of natural illumination.

 Lastly, they allow you to make the most of the heat and cold air you do generate so that it doesn’t escape right out the window.
 The result? -Heaters and air conditioners turned on for less time, and a smaller amount on your electric bill every month.

 Exposure of the Room

 It can be difficult, when first moving into a new home, to determine how much light each room will get throughout the day.
-You might see a new bedroom in broad daylight and immediately think of blockout blinds when really that bedroom will become quite dark in the afternoons.
+You might see a new bedroom in broad daylight and immediately think of blackout blinds when really that bedroom will become quite dark in the afternoons.

-Check the exposure of each room and its windows- do they face north, south, east or west?
+Check the exposure of each room and its windows- do they face north-south, east, or west?
 An east-facing bedroom will get bright morning sunlight as the sun rises, while a west-facing bedroom will enjoy the evening light.
 North and south-facing rooms will have indirect sunlight.

 Think over how much light and heat will flow into the room through the window at any given time of the day.
 You can then consider your user or room inhabitant’s preferences.
 Do you need a pitch-black room in order to sleep?

 Perhaps you’ll be putting the kids down before the sun goes down and it helps to be able to block out the light.
 Alternatively, you might have an office you wish to keep as light and bright as possible.
 Maybe you want to have the best of both worlds- a room you can let sunlight into but make perfectly dark when necessary.

 In all rooms, you’ll want to be able to regulate the temperature so that you can stay comfortable.
 These are things that the right blinds and curtains can help with, and along the way, you’ll be saving money on your energy bills and helping to conserve natural resources.